- Employee Benefits and Wellbeing

 What do you do when your employees cannot make it to work due to bad weather or strike action?
+Well, you could suggest they work from home!

 It’s frustrating for everyone; you’re annoyed because the latest rail strike has meant employees are late for work, or worse they don’t pitch up at all, and your employees are angry because they are stuck on a crammed platform, or are stood freezing in the snow.